LawEsan/Wireshark/README.md

 # Wireshark | Packet Analysis

 ## Introduction
-In this project I use Wireshark to sniff sensitive information over Telnet as proof of concept that Telnet is not secure.
+In this project I use Wireshark, a tool used to capture and analyse network traffic to intercept and record data packets transmitted between computers on a network as proof of concept that Telnet is not secure.

 Software requirements:
 1. Oracle VirtualBox